RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_the_folder.md

 Looping through the Folder(s)
 ====
 The user of your sample application is required to enter a main path.
 The application then loops through the files in that path and any files contained in sub-folders of the main path.
 The application logic for traversing the folders and sub-folders will be implemented in a dedicated iterator class.
-This class will be used both for looping through all *.sdltm, which then need to be exported to *.tmx.
+This class will be used both for looping through all *.sdltm files, the content of which then need to be exported to *.tmx.

 Add a New Class
 -----